vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 77 commits since the previous release, including 29 fixes.
+More than 82 commits since the previous release, including 30 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Thu Feb 27 02:32:23 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Fri Feb 28 02:32:53 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER